allpro/form-manager/README.md

 A `formManager` instance is created in the parent, container component, then passed down as **`props.form`**.

-The `form.allMuiProps('fieldname')` helper adds **12 properties and event handlers**, giving FM full control of each field.
+The `form.allMuiProps('fieldname')` helper adds **_up to_ 11 properties and
-This includes then display of error-messages when applicable.
+3 event handlers**.
+This gives FM full control of each field, _including_ automatically displaying error-messages when applicable.

 **NOTES**
+- No form configuration exists inside this component.
 - There is no `<form>` element &mdash; it's not necessary.
+  FormManager IS the form!
 - The `form.submit` method shown is NOT part of FM.
-  It's a container method that was _attached_ to the FM object for convenience.
+  It's a container method _attached_ to FM because it provides intuitive semantics, and avoids an extra prop.

 ```jsx harmony
 const MyForm = (props) => {